LucChapman/FinalProject/README.md

 Tean Name: Game
 Team Members: Luc Chapman

 Introduction to project: This project was just about creating a small game for enjoyment, to use it, you must download the .jar file form the main branch and run it.
-The controls for the game are fouind in teh user manual.
+The controls for the game are fouind in The user manual.
+Chat GPT was used to help in some areas when developing this project.

 Project Description: This is a solo project for CSI-2300 where I plan to build a Java based 2D video game. this video game will contian a GUI of course, it will also contian scripts for the player, their movement, as well as scripts to complete the simple puzzle interactions that will be added for gameplay, scen changing scripts to move from a start screen to the scene where the game will take place, and finaly a basic enemy script to chase the player and cause a game over screen.
 This project will utilize libgdx, a library of java commands and methods for game development, as well as intelij, a place to organize the games directory and a workspace when developing the game.
 The assets to be used in the game will be 2D and made entirely by me, there will be no sounds however.